Week 14: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - Russian-TV’s coverage of Trump started to become less flattering.

-- The WSJ reported that Trump appointee for Commerce, Ross, wants to keep his stake in 11 entities that he would affect as commerce secretary.
+- The WSJ reported that Trump appointee for Commerce, Wilbur Ross, Jr., wants to keep his stake in 11 entities that he would affect as commerce secretary.

 - The week after Trump announced he would support China’s “One China” policy, China awarded Trump valuable rights to his name in the form of a 10-year trademark for construction services.